ArrowrIcon Home icon

 Old matching china flower-style jug and bowl for washing oneself where there was no access to a bathroom - common in the early 1900s, flower design on white

-A matching bowl or basin was already in the bedroom to hold the water.
-It was on an washstand elegant stand.
+The matching bowl was kept ready on an elegant stand.
 In our house it had a marble top which I very much liked.

 A typical old washstand in bedrooms used by visitors in the early 1900s.